Battle of Bint Jbeil: The battle of the flag

 A column of tanks was ordered to occupy the former Israeli headquarters building in Saff al-Hawa neighborhood in the northern outskirts of the town, close to the place where Nasrallah held his "cobweb" speech in 2000.
 Paratrooper Brigade commander Hagai Mordechai was commissioned the task of hoisting the Israeli flag on this building.
 Thus began the so-called "Battle of the Flag".

-At the entrance to Bint Jbeil stood a large ten-story building, later nicknamed "the Monster" by Israeli soldiers, where about ten Hezbollah soldiers had taken up positions, preventing further Israeli advance.
+At the entrance to Bint Jbeil stood a large ten-story building, later nicknamed "the Monster" by Israeli soldiers, where about ten Hezbollah fighters had taken up positions, preventing further Israeli advance.
 A heavy exchange of fire ensued, and the Israelis were reluctant to call in an airstrike because of its proximity to the Salih Ghandour hospital.
-Although it was assumed to be vacant, Israel did not want to risk a repetition of the disastrous mistake in 2006 Qana airstrike.
+Although it was assumed to be vacant, Israel did not want to risk a repetition of the disastrous mistake of the airstrike in Qana.
 While advancing on the building an Israeli soldier was critically wounded in a suspected friendly fire incident.
 It was clear that the soldier would not survive unless he could be taken to hospital.
 The wounded soldier was evacuated in a dramatic rescue operation but died in the helicopter before reaching the hospital.
 Another soldier was killed in the rescue operation.
 The Israeli Air Force eventually bombed the building, causing it to collapse.
-According to the IDF, at least four Hezbollah soldiers were also killed.
+According to the IDF, at least four Hezbollah fighters were also killed.